Javaabu/pgodb-sdk/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/javaabu/pgodb-sdk.svg?style=flat-square)](https://packagist.org/packages/javaabu/pgodb-sdk)

-The Criminal Justice Sector DataShare SDKis a wrapper package that allows developers to integrate their existing data infrastructure with the data-sharing platform developed by the Prosecutor General's Office.
+General PHP SDK to interact with the API of the Prosecutor General's Office's criminal justice sector database.

 ## Installation
 Use Composer to install the package